Disability sport classification: Purpose

 The purpose of classification in disability sport is to allow fair competition between people with different types of disabilities.

-The International Paralympic Committee (IPC) sees its role in developing classification as contributing "to sporting excellence for all Athletes and sports in the Paralympic Movement, [and] providing equitable competition".
+The International Paralympic Committee (IPC) sees its role in developing classification as contributing "to sporting excellence for all Athletes and sports in the Paralympics Movement, [and] providing equitable competition".
 It sees the purpose of classification as "provid[ing] a structure for Competition.
 Classification is undertaken to ensure that an Athlete’s impairment is relevant to sport performance, and to ensure that the Athlete competes equitably with other Athletes."
 According to the IPC, the classification process serves two roles.
 The first is to determine who is eligible and the second is to group sportspeople for the purpose of competition.
 The eligibility minimum is an impairment that limits the sportsperson's ability to participate in an activity.

 The purpose of disability sport classification is similar to selective classification used in some sports.
 Such selective criteria include sex, gender, age, weight or size.
 Selective classification is based on variables that are believed to be predictive of performance, with the goal of minimizing the effect of these variables on outcome even as there is a great range in terms of performance inside these classifications based on other variables.
 Classification for disability sport is generally not a performance based system where players are grouped based on skill level.
 These systems include different level leagues in association football and use of a handicap in golf.